UCT-datastewardship/Data-Steward-Resources-CZ/README.md

 # Data-Steward-Resources-CZ
-Available materials for Data Stewards in CZ and internationally.
+Available materials for Data Stewards in Czechia and internationally.
 <p>A list created by the <a href="https://www.linkedin.com/company/data-stewardship-uct/">UCT Data Stewardship team (University of Chemistry and Technology in Prague).</p>
 <p> The UCT Data Stewardship team is a team of (<i>yes, you guessed it</i>) Data Stewards who are affiliated with the <br><b> University of Chemistry and Technology in Prague </b>.</br>
 </p>